Lord Henry Wotton Dorian Gray

 The Artistic Influence: Lord Henry as a Creator

 Lord Henry is often seen as an artist of sorts, shaping Dorian's life as a sculptor would shape clay.
 He carefully molds Dorian's character, observing the results of his influence with a detached fascination.
 His actions, though morally questionable, are driven by a desire to create and experience the beauty of human experience in its most extreme forms.
-This artistic approach adds another layer to his complex personality, blurring the lines between creator and destroyer.
+Also, this artistic approach adds another layer to his complex personality, blurring the lines between creator and destroyer.
 He observes Dorian's self-destruction not with remorse, but with a certain aesthetic appreciation.

 Lord Henry's Legacy: Enduring Relevance in Contemporary Society